Vishwanath Lawande

-Vishwanath Lawande (20 April 1923 – 15 September 1998) was an Indian freedom fighter and lawyer.
-He was a founder member of the Azad Gomantak Dal and played an important role in the Liberation of Dadra and Nagar Haveli.
+Vishwanath Lawande (20 April 1923 – 15 September 1998) was an Indian independence activist and lawyer.
+He was a founder member of the Azad Gomantak Dal and played an important role in the Indian annexation of Dadra and Nagar Haveli.
 He was fondly referred to as Kaka.

 Early life

-Vishwanath Narayan Lawande was born on 20 April 1923 at Goa Velha, Tiswadi taluka, to Narayan Pandurang Lawande.
+Vishwanath Narayan Lawande was born on 20 April 1923 at Goa Velha, to Narayan Pandurang Lawande.
 He had completed his BSc and LLB degrees.
 He pursued his BSc in Kolhapur.
 While here, he interacted with Achyut Patwardhan and Mohan Ranade.
 He also met Ram Manohar Lohia, who greatly influenced him.
 In 1946, he joined the Banaras Hindu University to pursue chemical engineering.
-However, he left to participate in the Goa liberation movement.
+However, he left to participate in the Goan independence movement.

-Role in freedom movement
+Role in independence movement

 While studying at Kolhapur, Lawande was part of the Kolhapur Students' Union and was detained in police custody for 20 days for participating in the Quit India Movement.
 He organised the Rashtra Seva Dal in Kolhapur and even led it as its head for a few months.
 After the colleges were closed, he returned to Goa and organised the Seva Dal in Margao in November 1942.
 He and Narayan Palekar then formed a small group in Goa Velha that sang patriotic songs and powadas.

-On 18 June 1946, now celebrated as Goa Revolution Day, he was one of many arrested and detained in Panaji police station for eight days.
+On 18 June 1946, now celebrated as Goa Revolution Day, he was one of many arrested and detained in Nova Goa police station for eight days.
 Later that year, on 18 November, he was arrested along with Narayan Palekar for organising a propaganda meeting at Maine, Goa Velha.
 He was then detained at Panaji for 45 days, after which he was clean shaven and freed.
 Later, on 18 December, he was beaten badly while offering satyagraha at Aldona, along with Suryakant Naik.
 They were both detained at Mapusa for 3 months, beaten badly for a week and then had their heads shaven clean, after which they were released on 23 April 1947.

 Lawande was an active member of the National Congress (Goa).
-However, he had ideological differences with its peaceful methods and then founded and led the Azad Gomantak Dal (AGD), with the intention of fighting for Goa's freedom through terrorist activities.
+However, he had ideological differences with its peaceful methods and then founded and led the Azad Gomantak Dal (AGD), with the intention of fighting for Goa's independence movement through terrorist activities.

 In July 1947, accompanied by other AGD members Dattatraya Deshpande and Prabhakar Sinari, Lawande attempted to arson the Fazenda (Treasury) at Mapusa.
 On 1 December 1947, he along with a few others attacked the Bank Manager, intercepting his bus on the route between Mapusa and Panjim and stole ₹6000 from him.
 While his associates were arrested, he went underground.
 He was tried in absentia in May 1929 and sentenced to 28 years of deportation, coupled with one year of imprisonment, failing which a fine of 10 Escudos per day would be imposed on him.